tmbattey-2021/PHP_AWS/README.md

 # PHP_AWS

-Code for an application to enter auto information into a database.
+Application enables a user to enter auto information into a SQL database.
+Tecnologies include HTML, CSS, and PHP.
 The application is deployed to AWS Lightsail with the LAMP software stack.

 App is available at www.tmbattey.net